dan9418/play-what-beta/README.md

 The final version will be published as two packages:

 - A pure JS library for music theory utilities
-- An official library of React comonents for consuming the core package
+- An official library of React components for consuming the core package

 I expect to formally release V1 in Spring 2020.